- Salman Khan Is Not Fake Like Others; Whatever He Says, He Does From The Heart - Prabhudeva

 However the next morning when they return back to the burial spot to recover one of the boy's missing I-pad, they discover the dead body missing from the spot.
 The rest of the plot deals with connection between the characters, events and mercury.

-Karthik Subharaj is successful in building up the suspense making sure that your eyes never leave the screen.
+Karthik Subharaj is successful in building up the suspense in his film which revolves around the subject of mercury poisoning, corporate corruption and negligence.
+He makes sure that your eyes never leave the screen.
 Mercury comes with its set of limitations since it's a silent thriller.
 But the director gets his ingredients bang on to give you some 'chills' and 'thrills'.

 On the flipside, there are a few scenes especially in the first half which might remind you of 'I Know What You Did Last Summer'.
 Now, that's something which you are definitely not looking for in a Karthik Subbaraj film.
 Further, a few familiar horror tropes let you down a bit.